Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Acknowledgements

 \section{Acknowledgements}

-Part of DG's contributions have taken place within the Swiss National Science Foundation project number 178858, and he would like to thank Ath\'ena\"is Gautier and C\'edric Travelletti for stimulating discussions.
+Part of DG's contributions have taken place within the Swiss National Science Foundation project number 178858, and he would like to thank Ath\'ena\"is Gautier, Fabian Guignard, C\'edric Travelletti and Riccardo Turin for stimulating scientific exchanges.
 Yves Deville should be warmly thanked too for insightful comments on an earlier version of this paper.
+Warm thanks as well to the two referees and the members of the editorial team, whose comments have enabled improving the paper substantially.
 Calculations were performed on UBELIX, the High Performance Computing (HPC) cluster of the University of Bern.
 DG would also like to aknowledge support of Idiap Research Institute, his primary affiliation during earlier stages of this work.